-The enchanting Indonesian island of Bali is many people's dream destination, yet despite its tourist popularity it has managed to retain all its laid-back charm.
-With its golden beaches, its lush tropical jungles and steep mountain trails, its wealth of spectacular temples, and its colourful and deeply spiritual culture, it's no wonder that it has become known as the Island of the Gods.
-Whether you are seeking adventure, a spiritual experience, a family beach holiday or a fabulous surfing trip, with Bali holidays you are certain to find what you are looking for.
+The enchanting Indonesian island of Bali is many people's dream holiday destination, yet despite its popularity, it has managed to retain a laid-back charm.
+With its golden beaches, lush tropical jungles, twisting mountain trails, spectacular temples, and a deeply spiritual culture, Bali has plenty to offer the visitor.
+Whether you are seeking adventure, a cultural experience, a family beach holiday, or a thrilling surfing trip, a holiday to Bali may be just what you are looking for.